Pranav-coder-yes/amfoss-tasks/task-7/README.md

 6.Click on the load unpacked and go the file location of manifest.json and click on it.

-7.Now its added to your extensiona and now you can use it.
+7.Now its added to your extension and now you can use it.

 ---